vsai121/Flappy-bird/README.md

 # Flappy-bird
-Training an AI to play Flappy bird using Deep Reinforcement Learning
+Training an AI to play Flappy bird using Deep Reinforcement Learning.